-For a number of years, I have used the Heraeus Venus range of composites exclusively, due to their handling properties and outstanding results.
+For a number of years, I have used the Heraeus Venus range of composites exclusively, due to their handling properties and the results achievable.
 For this case, I chose to use Venus Pearl.
-It gives highly aesthetic outcomes using a
+It gives high aesthetic outcomes using a multi-layer technique, providing excellent colour adaptation and a natural finish.
+The material is easy to use, masks well and is highly sculptable and polishable.
+Compared with earlier technologies, the cured composite is more flexible under stress and more durable over time.